physiozoo/physiozoo.github.io/docs/sections/tutorials/configfiles.rst

 In this tutorial you will learn how to create your custom configuration files for R-peak detection and for performing HRV analysis.

+Important note: in the next version of PhysioZoo the two configuration files will be merged in one unique configuration file.

 **Introduction**
 ----------------------